transformgovsg/landing-zone/src/content/blog/20241125-your-guide-to-sense.md

 It's easiest to start with the Sense chat interface, and getting data into Sense for you to interact with.
 This section describes how most users will interact with Sense to perform quick policy analytics using the Sense chat interface.

 ## Sense Chat Login
-(_when your organisation installs Sense, you should be given a URL e.g. https://sense.moh.gov.sg, which allows you to access the Sense chat interface - check in with your respective Agency IT divisions or [**Super Users**](#super-user) for the URL and specific login instructions_)
+(_when your organisation installs Sense, **Normal Users** should be given a URL e.g. https://sense.moh.gov.sg, which allows you to access the Sense chat interface - check in with your respective Agency IT divisions or [**Super Users**](#super-user) for the URL and specific login instructions_)

 When you access the Sense chat URL, you will likely be asked for login credentials.
 Most organisations will have their own authentication protocols (e.g. username + password).
 Regardless, login these days should be a breeze with any OAuth2-compliant service provider your Agency decides to use.